 The depiction of unsteady, underpaid work as a subliminal form of terror is a great analogy to draw.

 For me, Office is scary in that “it hits too close to home” way—very much in the manner of It Follows when it comes to the topic of sexual assault.

 With Go Ah-sung playing the perpetually stressed-out Lee Mi-Rye, Office paints a vivid picture of a recent graduate who managed to snag what she thinks is the internship of her dreams.
 Instead, it ends up as abusive.

 Mi-Rye’s internship is highly sought after, but she is ruthlessly bullied by her coworkers over everything from her looks to her recalcitrant nature.
 Unfortunately, she needs to stay in her position, because she has no other choice.

 Like many millennials with temporary employment, Mi-Rye is living below the poverty line.
 She hides her poverty so she isn’t ostracized further, but in Seoul’s highly competitive workforce, having her contract dissolved is seen as a form of failure.

 The only person who shows her any degree of kindness is her direct supervisor, Kim Byeong-Gook, but like Mi-Rye he is bullied by their coworkers:

 After Kim suffers a nervous breakdown and murders his entire family, he returns to their company building to hunt down and kill their marketing team.
 Because of her close relationship with him, Mi-Rye is seen as an accomplice.

-You can still find the Office streaming on Netflix, so before I spoil the rest of this movie my vote is to give it a watch.
-Trust me when I say its a couple of cathartic hours well-spent.
+In the end, despite this film being of the “too close to home” variety, my firm vote is for you to give it a watch.
+Trust me when I say it’s a couple of cathartic hours well-spent.